mindsdb/mindsdb/mindsdb/interfaces/jobs/README.md

 ## config

-By default, scheduled is always starting with start of mindsdb.
-To disable scheduler need to add to config:
 ```
     "jobs": {
-        "disable": false
+        "disable": false,
+        "check_interval": 30
     }
 ```

+1. disable: scheduler activity.
+By default, scheduled is always starting with start of mindsdb.
+To disable scheduler need to set it to false
+2. check_interval: interval in seconds to check schedule table.
+Default is 30 sec